-REDD+ is a fully functional mechanism under the UNFCCC with the purpose of incentivizing developing countries to halt deforestation and forest degradation, and to increase forest carbon stocks.
+REDD+ is a fully functional mechanism under Article 5.2 of the Paris Agreement with the purpose of incentivizing developing countries to halt deforestation and forest degradation, and to increase forest carbon stocks.

 REDD+ is results-based, meaning that financial incentives can only be received after emission reductions and/or removals are fully measured, reported, and verified under the UNFCCC.1 Once this occurs, the UNFCCC Secretariat posts these results on the Lima Information Hub.